rebootl/reflectapp/client/notes.md

 * images access private protected by hash?
 * image upload "TypeError: NetworkError when attempting to fetch resource." when server offline
-* on throttled conn. takes a moment till new entry appears...
+* on throttled conn. takes a moment till new entry appears... -> probably the ffox throttle feat.

-* service for images
+* tests?
-  (image) -> id
-  (id) -> status of the id

 ### Features

 * add images
   - abort image upload => WIP
     - delete on server in case of failure of another image
-    - implement for edit-images
+    - implement for edit-images -> done, cleanup todo
   - edit-images "save and close", when new image broken?

 * pagination